 - Create a schedule for changing flip-flo valves or when to bin a catheter bag that’s been used its maximum amount of times.

-Whatever it is you need to do regularly in a timely manner, plan ahead and before you know it, it’ll just be a part of your everyday routine even if initial it seems like so much to remember.
+Whatever it is you need to do regularly in a timely manner, plan ahead and before you know it, it’ll just be a part of your everyday routine even if initially it seems like so much to remember.

-Most importantly remember having something invasive like a SPC/G/J-tube/trachie will take a bit of getting used to.
+Most importantly remember having something invasive like an SPC/G/J-tube/trachie will take a bit of getting used to.
 Allow yourself time to adjust to your new situation.
 When you feel overwhelmed at times, especially in the beginning – it’s important to remember your journey.
-How did you come to needing this tool?
+How did you come to need this tool?
 Why is it important?
 Reminding yourself of these things will let you put things in perspective and realise feeling overwhelmed is perfectly natural, though often temporary.